 “What advice would you give to a young person looking to get into politics?

-I have always been enamored with politics from a young age.
-I guess it is in my blood.
+I’ve always been enamored with politics from a young age.
+I guess it’s in my blood.
 My great uncle on my mother’s side was heavily involved in politics from the 1970s to the 1990s, having served as mayor of Stoneville, N.C. – a town located 40 minutes north of Greensboro – for 22 years.
 He also ran for Congress and has a street named for him in Stoneville.

 After a conversation with the Bidens, the event transitioned to the Q&A portion.
 Just a few audience questions were selected prior to the start of the program and read aloud.
 While I was hesitant to ask a question at first, I was now all in to see if mine had been chosen.

 The other day, Guilford College posted on Facebook, including a few photos from the event.
 It reminded us all of this very cool evening.
 It was awesome to share this story, once more, and to have a fellow attendee remember this moment as well.
-A moment I will not forget for the rest of my life.
+A moment I’ll never forget.